DANA-Laboratory/ThermodynamicsTable.jl/README.md

   For water over the entire temperature range of 273.16 to 647.096 K, use `ρ=17.863+58.606τ^0.35−95.396τ^(2/3)+213.89τ−141.26τ^(4/3)` where `τ=1−T/647.096`

   Refference:
   Perry 8ed.
-TABLE 2-32 Densities of Inorganic and Organic Liquids (mol/dm3)
+TABLE 2-32 Densities of Inorganic and Organic Liquids in mol/dm3

 - **"LiquidsVaporPressure"**